burrows99/ai-melanoma-detection/PRESENTATION.md

 - EfficientNet-B0
   - Pros: Best F1/accuracy balance, low latency, small footprint.
   - Cons: Slightly lower recall than ResNet-50 in this snapshot.
+  - When to use: Default deployment; resource-constrained environments; fast iteration.
 - DenseNet-121
   - Pros: Competitive loss; strong representation in medical imaging.
   - Cons: Heavier; marginal improvements vs B0 not evident.
+  - When to use: If dataset-specific gains emerge; otherwise B0 is simpler.
 - ResNet-50
   - Pros: Highest recall (fewer false negatives).
   - Cons: Lower F1/accuracy; heavier; may need more tuning.
+  - When to use: Sensitivity-first screening with threshold tuning/class weighting.

 ---